-The new Act replicates similar supply chain legislation across Europe but is notably more stringent than other legislation in rendering large businesses more responsible for the standards of all their suppliers.
+The Act replicates similar supply chain legislation across Europe but is notably more stringent than other legislation in rendering large businesses more responsible for the standards of all their suppliers.
 Whereas some regulations typically emphasise the role of businesses in ensuring good practices in their upstream supply base, the Transparency Act also calls for additional measures to be taken in downstream supply chains as well as with business partners.

 What happens if the Act isn’t adhered to?

-Businesses that don’t adhere to the new regulations can face sanctions and fines.
+Businesses that don’t adhere to the regulations can face sanctions and fines.
 A range of sanctions can be applied to businesses, such as enforcement penalties, infringement penalties and prohibitions and orders.